 A service-recipient also includes the State of California or any political subdivision, including the Regents of the University of California, any charter city, or any political body not a subdivision or agency of the state, and any person, employee, department, or agent.

 A service-provider is defined as an independent contractor.
 An independent contractor is any individual who is not an employee of the service-recipient and receives compensation for work conducted in California or executes a contract for services performed in or outside California.

 You will be asked for the following information as it pertains to you, the service-recipient:

 - Federal employer identification number (FEIN)

 - California employer payroll tax account number (if applicable)

-- Service-recipient name/business name, address, and phone number
+- Business or government entity name, address, and phone number

 - First name, middle initial, and last name